7 min to read

 What is the first thing you think of when we talk about a big yellow "M"?
 You probably instantly thought of Mcdonald's.

-Or, for example, what colours do you associate with Facebook or Twitter?
+Or, for example, what color do you associate with Facebook?
 Blue, correct?

-Beyond this, in a Digital Synopsis article, we found that 93% of buyers focus on the visual aspect of products, and color is one of the most important, with 84.7% of users saying that this is the primary draw card when they make a purchase.
+Beyond this, in a Digital Synopsis article, we found that 93% of buyers focus on the visual aspect of products, and color is one of the most relevant characteristics, with 84.7% of users saying that this is the primary draw card when they make a purchase.

 It's right there where the theory of color psychology comes from.
-Today at Codedesign, we want to dive deeply into this subject to see how we can use it to our advantage within our marketing and branding efforts.
+Today at Codedesign, we want to dive deeply into this subject to see how you can use it to your advantage within marketing and branding efforts.

 So sit back and enjoy this article.